dflitney/vigenere/README.md

 ## Cryptographic attack

-There are a number of weakness in the Vigenere cypher:
+There are a number of weakness in the Vigenere cipher:

 1. The repeating key means it is possible to search the encrypted text looking for sequence repeats which give us a clue to the length of the key.

 1. Assuming we know, or can guess, the language of the original text then, knowing the key length allows us to apply frequency analysis once more.
-The cipher text can now be treated as N interleaved Caesar cyphers and each can be attacked independently.
+The cipher text can now be treated as N interleaved Caesar ciphers and each can be attacked independently.

 ## Usage